GDQuest/godot-steering-ai-framework/readme.md

 ## Manual ##

-The various behaviors and types in the toolkit have been gathered into a [Reference](https://github.com/GDQuest/godot-steering-toolkit/wiki) manual.
+The various behaviors and types in the toolkit are available in the [Wiki](https://github.com/GDQuest/godot-steering-toolkit/wiki) or on the [GDQuest](https://www.gdquest.com/docs/godot-steering-toolkit/getting-started/) website's documents.

 ## Example usage ##